International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

-which have been established as early warning systems to prevent outbreaks of food crises.
+which have been established as early warning systems to prevent food crisis outbreaks.

-Figure 2.
+Figure 3.
+Many countries are still adjusting to higher food prices Figure 3.
 Many countries are still adjusting to higher food prices

 Source: SDG Global Database -—